 The intern will be expected to work remotely for ten hours per week at $15 per hour for a minimum of 12 weeks starting as early as February 1st.
 Applicants must be enrolled as an undergraduate or graduate student at Wake Forest University during the spring 2021 semester.
 The intern will report to Sarah Soleim, Manager of Community and Academic Learning at the Wake Forest Historical Museum.
 This internship is funded by WFU’s Slavery, Race, and Memory Project.

 The intern will primarily investigate digitized archival records, manuscript collections, and newspapers and create biographical research files to aid and be built upon by future researchers and educators.
 In addition, the intern will write at least two blog posts reflecting on their research and participate in a community conversation about their research process and findings.
 Although the intern will work remotely, they will be expected to participate in regular video meetings with museum staff.
 This internship provides an opportunity for a student to develop their historical research and interpretation skills, writing and public speaking abilities, and understanding of American history, especially the experiences of African Americans in nineteenth- and early-twentieth-century North Carolina.

 To apply for this internship opportunity please send a statement of interest, unofficial transcript, and resume to email@example.com.
 In your letter of interest, please explain why this position interests you and describe your experience with African American studies, genealogical research, and/or family history.
 All applications should be received on or before Friday, January 15, 2021.
 Successful applicants will be contacted to schedule a virtual interview.

-If you have questions about this internship opportunity, please email Sarah Soleim, Manager of Community and Academic Learning, Wake Forest Historical Musuem, at email@example.com.
+If you have questions about this internship opportunity, please email Sarah Soleim, Manager of Community and Academic Learning, Wake Forest Historical Museum, at firstname.lastname@example.org.